Saraswati River: As a goddess

 Saraswati is mentioned some fifty times in the hymns of the Rigveda.
 It is mentioned in thirteen hymns of the late books (1 and 10) of the Rigveda.

 The most important hymns related to the goddess Saraswati are RV 6.61, RV 7.95 and RV 7.96.
 As a river goddess, she is described as a mighty flood, and is clearly not an earthly river.
 According to Michael Witzel, superimposed on the Vedic Saraswati river is the heavenly river Milky Way, which is seen as "a road to immortality and heavenly after-life."
-(Note: Wilke & Moebus (2011): "Witzel suggests that Saraswatī is not an earthly river, but the Milky Way that is seen as a road to immortality and heavenly after-life.
+(Note: Wilke & Moebus (2011): "Witzel suggests that Sarasvatī is not an earthly river, but the Milky Way that is seen as a road to immortality and heavenly after-life.
 In `mythical logic,' as outlined above, the two interpretations are not however mutually exclusive.
 There are passages which clearly suggest a river.")
 The description of the Saraswati as the river of heavens, is interpreted to suggest its mythical nature.

 In 10.30.12, her origin as a river goddess may explain her invocation as a protective deity in a hymn to the celestial waters.
 In 10.135.5, as Indra drinks Soma, he is described as refreshed by Saraswati.
 The invocations in 10.17 address Saraswati as a goddess of the forefathers as well as of the present generation.
 In 1.13, 1.89, 10.85, 10.66 and 10.141, she is listed with other gods and goddesses, not with rivers.
 In 10.65, she is invoked together with "holy thoughts" (') and "munificence" ('), consistent with her role as a goddess of both knowledge and fertility.

 Though Saraswati initially emerged as a river goddess in the Vedic scriptures, in later Hinduism of the Puranas, she was rarely associated with the river.
 Instead, she emerged as an independent goddess of knowledge, learning, wisdom, music and the arts.
 The evolution of the river goddess into the goddess of knowledge started with later Brahmanas, which identified her as Vāgdevī, the goddess of speech, perhaps due to the centrality of speech in the Vedic cult and the development of the cult on the banks of the river.
 It is also possible to postulate two originally independent goddesses that were fused into one in later Vedic times.
-Aurobindo has proposed, on the other hand, that "the symbolism of the Veda betrays itself to the greatest clearness in the figure of the goddess Saraswati ...
+Aurobindo has proposed, on the other hand, that "the symbolism of the Veda betrays itself to the greatest clearness in the figure of the goddess Sarasvati ...
 She is, plainly and clearly, the goddess of the World, the goddess of a divine inspiration ...".